1 - 20 of 36 items matching your search:

 CMI Working Paper | Jan 1993

 This paper seeks to explain why the military has remained in power in Burma after the country-wide uprising for democracy in 1988.
 It is argued that a ...

 Edited Book | Sep 2016

-Oil has been central to regime survival for oil states across the Arabian Peninsula and has been at the heart of their attempts to defuse the ...
+Oil has been central to regime survival for oil states across the Arabian Peninsula and has been at the heart of their attempts to defuse the wave of ...